newville/wxmplot/doc/plotpanel.rst

 .. method:: write_message(message)

    write a message to the messenger.
-For a PlotPanel embedded in a PlotFrame, this will go the the StatusBar.
+For a :class:`PlotPanel` embedded in a :class:`PlotFrame`, this will go the the Status Bar.

 .. method:: save_figure()

-   show a FileDialog to save a PNG image of the current plot.
+   shows a File Dialog to save a PNG image of the current plot.

 .. method:: configure()